 The history and other details are available Here (German Language only)

-A video of the first powered launch to check the waterline and power train is Here (1.2Mb)
+A video of the first powered launch to check the waterline and power train is Here (1.2Mb) - free ship plans

 This was the difficult part - because there are no real plans the superstructure was build from what limited drawings and pictures I could find from the net.
 A bit of artistic licence has been used to get around a couple of problems and avoid remaking after making a couple of silly mistakes.